Education Siding

 Minimal Maintenance

 Unlike wood, vinyl doesn’t need to be painted or sealed.
 Cleaning it once or twice a year with a garden hose is usually sufficient to maintain its appearance.
-However, keep in mind that extended UV exposure can cause colors to fade over time.
+However, keep in mind that extended UV exposure–a more significant issue on the coast than inland–can cause colors to fade over time.

 Potential Drawbacks